 IMPORTANT NOTE: Some declared emergencies trigger anti-price gouging rules which cap rent increases and newly set rents at no more than 10% over the last amount charged.
 The 10% limitation applies to properties exempt from statewide rent caps and to properties that are vacant and being advertised for rent.
-Currently, there are no statewide or County specific emergencies that impact our regions served.
-However, these declarations are often implemented and/or extended with little to no public notice, so members should consult the Governor's Office of Emergency Services website to see a list of County and Statewide emergencies: Click here.
+Members should consult the Governor's Office of Emergency Services website to see a list of County and Statewide emergencies: Click here.
 The specific portions of Penal Code 396 applicable to rental housing are subsections b, e and f.
 To learn more about Penal Code 396, click here.

 Find out what Rent Control means for you...

 Effective January 1, 2020, AB 1482 limits how much a property owner or manager can increase their rent in a 12-month period.